YusriyahIM/YusriyahIM/README.md

 - 🌱 I’m currently learning Machine Learning (Data Science), and Cloud Computing especially Google Cloud Platform, AWS, and Azure
 - ⚡ Fun fact: Besides learning about technology, I also learn foreign languages, such as Korean and Japanese.
 I love reading books, listening to music, and watching movies -->
 ### Hi there 👋
-- 🧕🏻🎨 My name is Yusriyah!
-I have a strong dedication to learning and utilizing new technologies in my capacity as a UI/UX designer.
-I'm quite proficient in Figma, Sketch, and Adobe XD, I specialize in creating comprehensive design systems, low-fidelity and high-fidelity design, and creating interactive prototypes.
-- 💻 My skills extend beyond design tools to include HTML/CSS/JavaScript coding, ensuring seamless integration between design and implementation.
-- 🐞 I have proficiency in the Python and JavaScript programming languages, complementing my design skills with strong technical abilities.
+- 🐞 My name is Yusriyah!
+I always approaches every challenge as an opportunity to learn and grow, passionate self-taught developer with a love for solving problems and a strong focus on building robust systems.
+My primary skills include Python, particularly with frameworks like Flask and Django.
 With a strong focus on software quality assurance, I oversee adequate defect and inconsistency detection, perform thorough production testing, and meticulously document and analyze discovered bugs.
+I thrive on challenges and enjoy translating complex problems into elegant solutions, continuously honing my skills and expanding my knowledge in software development
+- 🧕🏻🎨 I also have a strong dedication to learning and utilizing new technologies in my capacity as a UI/UX designer.
+I'm quite proficient in Figma, Sketch, and Adobe XD, I specialize in creating comprehensive design systems, low-fidelity and high-fidelity design, and creating interactive prototypes
+- 💻 My skills extend beyond design tools to include HTML/CSS/JavaScript coding, ensuring seamless integration between design and implementation
-- 📊🤖 Apart from that, I also enjoy working with data to uncover insights, utilizing AI and machine learning to predict user behaviors and personalize experiences.
+- 📊🤖 Apart from that, I also enjoy working with data to uncover insights, utilizing AI and machine learning to predict user behaviors and personalize experiences
 - 🚀 Driven by a continuous pursuit of knowledge and a passion for solving problems, I embody a proactive and forward-thinking approach in my professional endeavors.
-Confident in my ability to bring real value to projects, I want to contribute effectively to any team dynamic.
+Confident in my ability to bring real value to projects, I want to contribute effectively to any team dynamic

 ### Connect with me 📫 :